pupil-labs/pupil-docs/user-docs/pupil-capture.md

 <!-- Not sure if this should be mentioned here at all -->
 The `Frame Publisher` plugin broadcasts video frames from the world and eye cameras.

-There is a [pupil-helper example script](https://github.com/pupil-labs/pupil-helpers/blob/0df77b47cebd49a6c35b6769da483c115a626836/pupil_remote/recv_world_video_frames.py) that showcases how to receive and decode world frames.
+There is a [pupil-helper example script](https://github.com/pupil-labs/pupil-helpers/blob/0df77b47cebd49a6c35b6769da483c115a626836/pupil_remote/recv_world_video_frames.py) that demonstrates how to receive and decode world frames.

 #### Remote Recorder

-This plugin is able to remotely start and stop recordings on all connected Pupil Mobile sources.
-This is different to the normal recorder that creates a recording on the device running Pupil Capture.
-The `Remote Recorder` plugin creates recordings on the phone.
+The [Pupil Mobile](https://docs.pupil-labs.com/#pupil-mobile) app can be controlled via Pupil Capture when connected.
+This includes changing camera and streaming settings.
+The `Remote Recorder` plugin extends this list with the possibility to start and stop recordings that are stored to the phone.

 ### Surface Tracking